carrollaboratory/include_aadsc_dbt_pipeline/README.md

 GRANT {role} to {role}};
 GRANT ALL PRIVILEGES ON DATABASE my_database TO my_user;

+CREATE DATABASE default_db;
+CREATE USER {} WITH PASSWORD '{}}';
+GRANT ALL PRIVILEGES ON DATABASE default_db TO gutmanb;

 -- see roles that can login
 SELECT rolname FROM pg_roles WHERE rolcanlogin;

 -- get out of postgres
 \q

+sudo systemctl start postgresql sudo systemctl enable postgresql

+--login
+psql -U gutmanb -d default_db -h localhost -p 5432
+-- Will ask you for your word, you can set it as a default here echo "localhost:5432:default_db:{role}}:{pass}" >> ~/.pgpass chmod 600 ~/.pgpass

+-- where are you at?
+SELECT current_database(), current_user;
+-- what tables/schemas
+SELECT schemaname, tablename FROM pg_tables;
+SELECT schemaname, tablename FROM pg_tables WHERE schemaname LIKE '%moo%' ;
+-- or
+\dt dbo_seed_data.* -- \dt

+-- query
+-- Suggestion all lowercase and you don't need quotes SELECT * FROM "default_db"."dbo_moo_participant_schema"."participants_M00M00"

 ```

+# Notes

+## General
+* VSCode ext - 'Power User for dbt'
+* dbt_project.yml file was erroring - vscode didn't see dbt installed.
+Ctrl + Shift + P > select python interpreter > set to response from 'which python' in the terminal

+## requirements.txt notes
+* holds installations via pip. dbt installations go in packages.yml. https://docs.getdbt.com/docs/build/packages#how-do-i-add-a-package-to-my-project
+* psycopg2-binary is installed by default when installing dbt-postgres https://docs.getdbt.com/docs/core/connect-data-platform/postgres-setup